Welcome to SickKids

 We know that staying at the hospital can be overwhelming.
-Whether your stay at SickKids is planned or not, we’ve put together some resources to help answer some of your question and help make your stay here at SickKids as comfortable and positive as possible.
+Whether your stay at SickKids is planned or not, we’ve put together some resources to help answer some of your questions and help make your stay here at SickKids as comfortable and positive as possible.

 To make it easier for our staff to keep your room clean, it’s important to keep your child’s room as free from clutter as possible.
 Try to minimize what you bring from home to the hospital.
 You will be responsible for cleaning and disinfecting your own personal items.